Canonical bases and new applications of increasing and decreasing subsequences to invariant theory

 for the resulting pair of increasing subsequences of $(x/y)$.
 The \emph{complement} $(x'/y') = (x/y) \setminus \pi_1(x/y)$ is obtained by excising the columns of $\pi_1(x/y)$ from $(x/y)$ and reindexing.
-This produces a new pair of sequences $(x'/y')$ satisfying the same conditions as $(x/y)$.
+If $y$ is increasing then the complement is empty and $\pi_1(x/y)=(x/y)$.
+Otherwise, the complement $(x'/y')$ is a new pair of sequences satisfying the same conditions as $(x/y)$.
 So we may apply $\pi_1$ again to the pair $(x'/y')$, obtaining $\pi_2(x/y) = \pi_1(x'/y')$, a second pair of increasing subsequences of $(x/y)$.
 Continuing in this manner, we obtain the \emph{canonical factorisation} of the given pair $(x/y)$, as the configuration

 consisting of pairs of increasing subsequences of $(x/y)$.
 The integer $k$ is the \emph{length} of the canonical factorisation.
 (See \cite{greene} for a similar construction.)

 \begin{example} If $(x/y)$ is the pair of sequences given by